Start Planning Your Journey

 Uttarakhand: St. Joseph’s Church (Nainital)

-Introduction to Christian Churches, Cathedrals, and Basilicas of India
+Christian Churches, Cathedrals, and Basilicas of India

 India, a land of diverse religious traditions, is home to some of the most magnificent Christian churches, cathedrals, and basilicas, each bearing testimony to the country’s deep-rooted Christian heritage.
 Christianity arrived in India in the first century AD with St. Thomas, one of the twelve apostles of Jesus Christ, who is believed to have preached in Kerala and Tamil Nadu.
 Over the centuries, European colonial powers such as the Portuguese, Dutch, French, and British further shaped India’s Christian architectural landscape, leaving behind an extraordinary legacy of churches that blend European styles with indigenous influences.